LukeMathWalker/pavex/CONTRIBUTING.md

 # Contributing

-This project is not open to unsolicited code contributions (for the time being).
+It's early days and the focus, right now, is on user documentation.
-You are more than free to play around with the code though!
-The instructions below should be enough to get you started.
+Nonetheless, the instructions below should be enough to get you going if you choose to submit a pull request!
 I suggest looking at [`ARCHITECTURE.md`](ARCHITECTURE.md) as well to get a sense of the overall project structure.

+## CONTRIBUTORS.md

+If you choose to contribute to Pavex, you must add yourself to the [CONTRIBUTORS.md](CONTRIBUTORS.md) file.
+It is a lightweight alternative to a full-blown [contributor license agreement](https://www.djangoproject.com/foundation/cla/faq/).

+## Unsolicited contributions

+Typo in documentation?
+Open a PR straight-away!
+Small bug fix with a regression test?
+Open a PR straight-away!
+Anything beyond 20 lines of code? **Open an issue first**.

 # Prerequisites